CutieJi/Library-Management-System/README.md

 > **NOTE**:
 >
-> Change the `.env.development` fields with your configuration (such as database name, etc)
+> Change the `.env.development` fields with your configuration (such as database name, etc).
+This file also work on UniserverZ
 >
 > Default configuration is: